fahadalsehami/clinical-staffing-demo/README.md

 ---

-**Built with ❤️ for revolutionizing healthcare staffing through AI**
+**Built with ❤️ for revolutionizing healthcare recruitment through AI**